antonioaja/altered_perception/README.md

 # altered_perception

 A rust library for converting and using various color spaces.
-It currently supports both HSV, HSL, CMYK, and Luma pixels with conversion to and from RGB pixels.
+It currently supports HSV, HSL, CMYK, CMY, and Luma pixels with conversion to and from RGB pixels.

 This library is inspired by the [rgb crate](https://github.com/kornelski/rust-rgb).